 There’s also a chance you could file a personal injury claim against a third-party.
 Someone besides your employer may be liable for your accident.
 In this case, you could file a personal injury claim to seek compensation.
 Your lawsuit could result in money for pain and suffering, missed wages, and more.

 Fortunately, you’re not on your own.
 A construction accident lawyer in NYC is ready to take on your case.
 Rosenberg, Minc, Falkoff & Wolff, LLP is ready to handle your workers’ compensation or personal injury claim.
-To get started, call us today.
+To get started, call us today at 212-344-1000 or contact us online.